Gustavo A. Madero: Mexican Revolution

 After the success of the revolution, Gustavo remained his brother's closest confidante, although he did not hold public office.
 One of the most important tools of Gustavo's power between May 1911 and February 1913 was the Mexican Secret Service which he headed.
 Originally established and financed by Sherburne Hopkins, Gustavo through his lieutenant Felix A. Sommerfeld put down the most serious challenges to Francisco Madero's government.
 In the fall of 1911, Bernardo Reyes, an exiled general and competitor for the presidency in 1910, rose in revolt from San Antonio, Texas.
 The uprising fizzled by Christmas and Reyes was arrested.
-A few months later, another disgruntled revolutionary, Pascual Orozco who had fought alongside Madero to defeat Diaz, challenged the government in a massive uprising that covered much of northern Mexico.
+A few months later, another disgruntled revolutionary, Pascual Orozco who had fought alongside Madero to defeat Díaz, challenged the government in a massive uprising that covered much of northern Mexico.
 Again, Gustavo sent Sommerfeld to the border.
 The Mexican secret service cooperated closely with agents of the American Bureau of Investigations, customs and military officials to put down the uprising.
 Another uprising in Veracruz in the fall of 1912, this time headed by Felix Diaz, a relative of the deposed dictator, also fell victim to the efficient secret service under Gustavo's control.
 In the process, however, Gustavo made many serious enemies.
-Felix Diaz and Bernardo Reyes plotted their next moves from their jail cells.
+Felix Díaz and Bernardo Reyes plotted their next moves from their jail cells.
 Victoriano Huerta, the army chief who the Mexican president fired for disloyalty on Gustavo's advice, seethed with resentment.